 - 3.1.
 There shall be a formal, rigorous and transparent procedure for the selection and appointment of new directors to the Board. - 3.2.
 Appointments to the Board shall be made on merit and against subjective criteria. - 3.3.Careful deliberation and consideration shall be done to ensure that appointees have enough tie for the job.
 This is particularly important in the case of Chairmanship. - 3.4.Plans shall be in place for orderly succession to the Board and that of the senior management level in order to maintain a balance of appropriate skills and experiences within the Company. - 3.5.
-The Board shall constitute the following Committees: (a) Nomination Committee (b) Audit Committee and (c) Remuneration Committee. - 4.
-Corporate Governance Committee (formerly Nomination and Remuneration Committee) - 4.1.
+The Board shall constitute the following Committees: (a) Corporate Governance Committee, (b) Audit Committee of the Board, (c) Related Party Transactions Committee, and (d) Board Risk and Compliance Oversight Committee.

+4. Corporate Governance Committee (formerly Nomination and Remuneration Committee)

+- 4.1.
 The minimum number of members is three (3).
 The Committee shall have an independent director as the Chairman and shall comprise of only non-executive directors, of which the majority shall be independent. - 4.2.
 Recommended frequency of four (4) meetings during the year. - 4.3.Shall be responsible for ensuring the Board's effectiveness and due observance of corporate governance principles and guidelines.
 It shall oversee the periodic performance evaluation of the Board and its Committees and senior management, and shall also conduct an annual self-evaluation of its performance.
 The committee may coordinate with external facilitators in carrying out board assessment, within the frequency approved by the entire board.
 The committee shall also decide the manner by which the Board's performance may be evaluated and propose an objective performance criteria approved by the Board. - 4.4.Shall make recommendations to the Board regarding the continuing education of directors, assignment to board committees, succession plan for the board members and senior management, and their remuneration commensurate with corporate and individual performance. - 4.5.
 Shall review and evaluate the qualifications of all persons nominated to the Board as well as those nominated to other positions requiring appointment by the Board of Directors.
 It should prepare a description of the roles and capabilities required of a particular appointment. - 4.6.
-For the appointment of the Chairman, it should prepare job specifications, including an assessment of the time commitment expected of him, recognizing the need for his availability in the event of crisis.
+For the appointment of the Chairman, there should be an assessment of the time commitment expected of him, recognizing the need for his availability in the event of crisis.
 The Chairman's other significant commitments shall also be disclosed to the Board before his appointment and included in the annual reports.
 Any change thereof shall be reported to the Board and included in the next annual report. - 4.7.
 The terms and conditions of appointment of non-executive directors shall be made available for inspection.
 The letter of appointment shall specify the expected time commitment.
 They shall undertake sufficient time to meet and do what is expected of them.
-Their other significant commitments shall be disclosed to the Board before appointments, indicating the time lines and in any case, the Board shall be informed of subsequent changes. - 4.8.Shall consider the following guidelines in the determination of the number of directorship for the Board: (A) nature of the business of the corporation where he is director (B) age of the director (C) number of directorships/active memberships and officerships in other corporations or organizations and (D) possible conflicts of interest.
+Their other significant commitments shall be disclosed to the Board before appointments, indicating the time lines and in any case, the Board shall be informed of subsequent changes.